SilentGene/Bio-py/blast-wrapper/README.md

 - blastp would be used if no algorithm is specified by option `-b blastn`.
 - The option `-q` is required to specify the query fasta file.
 The option `-df` or `-db` is required to specify the target database in fasta famat or an database that has already made by makeblastdb command in blast+ software.
 - If no output is specified by `-o`, the result would be created in the current direcoty according to the regular `QueryFileName_blast.out`.
-- if `-df` is specified, the database would be created in the same directory as the argument specified using the name `DatabaseFasta.db`.
+- If `-df` is specified, the database would be created in the same directory as the argument specified using the name `DatabaseFasta.db`.
 And if such a database already exsits, the script would skip the makeblastdb step.
 - Using `-id` and `-qc` to set the threshold of **identity** and **query coverage**, respectively.
 - `--no_seqs` could used when you don't want the orignal query sequences appear in the final result.
 This may speed up the program in some extend.
-- 3 threads would be used by default, which could be modified by `-n` option.
+- 3 threads would be used by default, which could be modified by the `-n` option.
+- A custom function has been developed to take the place of the original `-max_target_seqs` option, since the latter one has been found to only generate the first hit, not the best hit.

 ## Tips
 If you happen to have a bunch of fasta files waiting for blast against a database, try to use the following bash command which will make your life simpler: (eg. In the fasta files directory, and all the query files have a suffix `.faa`)